-Figure 4-11 SNMP Group Table Settings Window
+Figure 4-13 SNMP Group Table Settings Window

 Parameter Description Group Name Enter the SNMP group name here.
 This name can be up to 32 characters long.
 Spaces are not allowed.
 Read View Name Enter the read view name that users of the group can access.
 User-based Security Model Select the security model here.
-Options to choose from are SNMPv1, SNMPv2c, and SNMPv3.
+Options to choose from are SNMPv1 , SNMPv2c , and SNMPv3 .
 SNMPv1 - Select to allow the group to use the SNMPv1 security model.
 SNMPv2c - Select to allow the group to use the SNMPv2c security model.
 SNMPv3 - Select to allow the group to use the SNMPv3 security model.
 Write View Name Enter the write view name that the users of the group can access.
 Security Level When selecting SNMPv3 in the User-based Security Model drop-down list, this option is available.
 NoAuthNoPriv - Specify that there will be no authorization and no encryption of packets sent between the Switch and a remote SNMP manager.
-AuthNoPriv - Specify that authorization will be required, but there will be AuthNoPriv - Specify that authorization will be required, but there will be no encryption of packets sent between the Switch and a remote SNMP manager.
-AuthPriv - Specify that authorization will be required, and that packets sent between the Switch and a remote SNMP manger will be encrypted.
+AuthNoPriv - Specify that authorization will be required, but there will be no encryption of packets sent between the Switch and a remote SNMP manager.
+AuthPriv - Specify that authorization will be required, and that packets sent between the Switch and a remote SNMP manager will be encrypted.
 Notify View Name Enter the notify view name that users of the group can access.
 The notify view describes the object that can be reported its status via trap packets to the group user.
-IP Address-List Name Enter the standard IP access control list (ACL) to associate with the group.
+IP Access-List Name Enter the standard IP access control list (ACL) to associate with the group.
+Context Name Enter the context name here.
+This name can be up to 32 characters long.